 Geto Onsen Town (from Wikipedia)

-the "100 Famous Hot Springs in Japan," has long been known as a therapeutic hot spring resort, with springs naturally gushing out from various places along the Geto River valley, some of which have been turned into open-air baths with natural flowing water.
+"Top 100 Famous Hot Springs,"has long been known as a therapeutic bathing spot.
+Hot spring water naturally gushes out from various points along the Geto River gorge, and some of these sources have been converted into natural, free-flowing open-air baths.

 The road leading to the open-air baths scattered along the Geto River Valley is lined on both sides with buildings for hot spring therapy, shops, restaurants, and other establishments, creating the feel of a hot spring town